connexcs/docs/docs/reporting-problems.md

 + All other Platform (non-Critical) and Operational Issues = 8:00am - 8:00pm UTC business hours support.
 Whenever possible, we strive to provide best-effort support outside these times if we are available.
 We are a small team, so we request you keep this in mind when reporting issue severity.
     * Operational or Configuration Issue
     * Our Monitoring will not alert Us
-   * Our status page wont show this problem
+    * Our status page won't show this problem
     * Contact us immediately
-   * Problem will be resolved during working our, or best efforts.
+    * Problem will be resolved during working hours or best effort.

 !!! tip "Issues with new interconnects"
     Issues encountered when turning up a new interconnect which is not working are not considered Critical.